Who do I ask about specific concerns?

 Unpaid Meal Charges Policy

-This policy is designed to allow children to receive the nutrition they need to stay focused during the school day, minimize identification of children with insufficient funds to pay for school meals, and maintain the financial integrity of the nonprofit school food services account.
+This policy will go back into effect once meals are no longer free for students.
+It is designed to allow children to receive the nutrition they need to stay focused during the school day, minimize identification of children with insufficient funds to pay for school meals, and maintain the financial integrity of the nonprofit school food services account.

 - Students may charge up to $10.00 against the meal account.